Edit

 This article describes how to review the business case reports for on-premises servers and workloads in your datacenter with Azure Migrate: Discovery and assessment tool.

 Azure Migrate helps you to plan and execute migration and modernization projects to Azure.
 Azure Migrate provides a centralized hub to track discovery, assessment, and migration of on-premises infrastructure, applications, and data to Azure.
-The hub provides Azure tools for assessment and migration, as well as third-party Independent Software Vendor (ISV) offerings.
+The hub provides Azure tools for assessment and migration, and partner Independent Software Vendor (ISV) offerings.

 Prerequisites

-• Build a business case if you have not built one already.
+• Build a business case if you didn't build one earlier.

 Review the business case